Floor Maintenance for Slip and Fall Prevention

 - Document floor cleaning procedures and train your staff

 - Provide floor mats at building entrances to keep contaminants outside.
 A good slip prevention mat strategy can help trap sand and grit before it damages your floor’s finish.
-Depending on the entrance configuration and space available, mats should cover the first five steps inside the building or more if possible.
+Depending on the entrance configuration and space available, mats should cover 15-20 feet from the outside scraper mat to the indoor wiper mat.

 - Clean up spills immediately using a damp cloth or mop